Sale of Your Apartment

 If you don't have a lease, your rights as a tenant to stay in your apartment will end with the sale.
 The new owner should let you stay for at least as long as you have paid for.
 You and your new owner can make a new agreement.
 If your new owner accepts rent from you, then you have a new tenancy.

 If you recorded your lease:

-If you recorded your lease or an extract at the local office of the parish recorder, you probably have the right to stay until the end of your lease term.
+If you recorded your lease at the local office of the parish recorder, you probably have the right to stay until the end of your lease term.
+This is because if your lease is recorded, the new owner was on notice of the lease when he chose to buy the property.
 Read your lease to see if it says anything different.

 If you did NOT record your lease:

 If you did not record your lease, you only have the right to stay until the end of your lease term if your landlord sold the building with a requirement that your lease be honored by the new owner.
 Without this requirement, the new owner may have the right to evict you.
 The new owner must still go through the legal eviction process to evict you.